Free worksheet to learn about adjectives end with “-ed” and “-ing” for ESL teachers and students. (Free download available.)

 Now complete the sentences below using the correct adjective

-- The CTA can be ___ the first time you use it.
+The software program can be ___ the first time you use it.

 - I think that rainy days in winter are ___.